Getting Around Saga with Kids: Trains, Cars & Family Transport (2026)

 JR Karatsu Line: Saga City to the Coast

-The JR Karatsu line connects Saga City to Karatsu in about 50 minutes, then continues to Yobuko-area branches via local transfers.
+The JR Karatsu line connects Saga City to Karatsu in about 50 minutes.
+From there it continues to Yobuko-area branches via local transfers.

 • Standard local trains — Hourly or every 30 minutes.
 Stroller-friendly.